Corruption in India: Driver licensing

-A study conducted between 2004 and 2005 found that India's driver licensing procedure was a hugely distorted bureaucratic process and allows drivers to be licensed despite their low driving ability through promoting the usage of agents.
+A study conducted between 2004 and 2005 found that India's driver licensing procedure was a bureaucratic process and allows drivers to be licensed despite their low driving ability through promoting the usage of agents.
 Individuals with the willingness to pay make a significant payment above the official fee and most of these extra payments are made to agents, who act as an intermediary between bureaucrats and applicants.

 The average licensee paid Rs 1,080, approximately 2.5 times the official fee of Rs 450, in order to obtain a licence.
 On average, those who hired agents had a lower driving ability, with agents helping unqualified drivers obtain licences and bypass the legally required driving examination.
 Among the surveyed individuals, approximately 60% of the licence holders did not even take the licensing exam and 54% of those licence holders failed an independent driving test.

 Agents are the channels of corruption in this bureaucratic driver licensing system, facilitating access to licences among those who are unqualified to drive.
 Some of the failures of this licensing system are caused by corrupt bureaucrats who collaborate with agents by creating additional barriers within the system against those who did not hire agents.

+Delays

+Administrative delays are common in India, often with discretionary powers with bureaucrats to grant or deny approvals, as the official processes are time-consuming, people seeking government services pay a bribe to hasten the process to avoid the opportunity cost of time-spent in getting official work done.